WeirdTreeThing/chromebook-linux-audio/README.md

 For both Debian and PopOS, you can get a custom kernel [here](https://elly.rocks/tmp/BUILDROOT/linux-image-6.1.27chrultrabook-fixups_6.1.27chrultrabook-fixups-8_amd64.deb).

 # Other Distros
-Other distros will likely work but will require you to manually install packages, with the exception of Ubuntu and Ubuntu based distros like Linux Mint.
-These have outdated packages and may or may not work, you are on your own if you choose to use these.
+Other distros will likely work but will require you to manually install packages.